-The zwe command is provided in the <RUNTIME\DIR>/bin directory.
+The zwe command is provided in the <RUNTIME_DIR>/bin directory.
 You can use this command and sub-commands to initialize Zowe, manage Zowe instances and fulfill common tasks.

-The zwe command has built in help that can be retrieved with the \h suffix.
-For example, type zwe \h to display all of the supported commands.
-These are broken down into a number of sub-commands.
+The zwe command has built in help that can be retrieved with the h suffix.
+For example, type zwe h to display all of the supported commands.
+These are broken down into a number of sub-commands, and all of the help can also be found on this website, in (the zwe appendix